octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 the reward, the closing date, the raffle description.
 In addition, the storage should indicate that there is an ongoing raffle.
 The storage needs to be updated with these pieces of information.
-Take a look at the description is added to the storage (it is an `option`).
+Take a look at the description that is added to the storage (it is an `option`).

 ```js